 - a.
-If the Provisional Staff member has satisfactorily demonstrated his/her ability to exercise the clinical privileges initially granted and otherwise appears qualified for continued Medical Staff membership, the member shall be eligible for placement in the Active, Courtesy, or Consulting Staff, as appropriate, on recommendation of the Medical Executive Committee. - In all other cases, the appropriate department shall advise the Credentials Committee, which shall make its report to the Medical Executive Committee, which may recommend possible modification or termination of clinical privileges.
+If the Provisional Staff member has satisfactorily demonstrated his/her ability to exercise the clinical privileges initially granted and otherwise appears qualified for continued Medical Staff membership, the member shall be eligible for placement in the Active, Courtesy, or Consulting Staff, as appropriate, on recommendation of the Medical Executive Committee. - b.
+In all other cases, the appropriate department shall advise the Credentials Committee, which shall make its report to the Medical Executive Committee, which, in turn, shall make its recommendation to the Board of Trustees regarding a modification or termination of clinical privileges. - c.
+At the discretion of the Medical Executive Committee, failure to complete one or more "advanced" Focused Professional Practice Evaluation (FPPE) requirements shall not of itself preclude advancement to another staff category provided that all core proctoring requirements have been successfully completed pursuant to Medical Staff Policy and Procedure: Focused Professional Practice Evaluation (FPPE) / Proctoring.